 - 3a.
 Any warranted part that is not scheduled for replacement as required maintenance in the Owner's Manual shall be warranted for the ECS Warranty Period.
 If any such part fails during the ECS Warranty Period, it shall be repaired or replaced by CPE according to Subsection "d" below.
-Any such part repaired or replaced under the ECS Warranty shall be warranted for a time not less than the remainder of the ECS Warranty Period. - 3b.
+Any such part repaired or replaced under the ECS Warranty shall be warranted for any remainder of the ECS Warranty Period. - 3b.
 Any warranted, emissions-related part which is scheduled only for regular inspection as specified in the Owner's Manual shall be warranted for the ECS Warranty Period.
-A statement in such written instructions to the effect of "repair or replace as necessary" shall advise owners of the warranty coverage for emission related parts.
-Replacement within the warranty period is covered by the warranty and shall not reduce the ECS Warranty Period.
-Any such part repaired or replaced under the ECS Warranty shall be warranted for a time not less than the remainder of the ECS Warranty Period. - 3c.
+A statement in such written instructions to the effect of "repair or replace as necessary", shall not reduce the ECS Warranty Period.
+Any such part repaired or replaced under the ECS Warranty shall be warranted for the remainder of the ECS Warranty Period. - 3c.
 Any warranted, emissions-related part which is scheduled for replacement as required maintenance in the Owner's Manual shall be warranted for the period of time prior to the first scheduled replacement point for that part.
 If the part fails prior to the first scheduled replacement, the part shall be repaired or replaced by CPE according to Subsection "d" below.
-Any such emissionsrelated part repaired or replaced under the ECS Warranty, shall be warranted for a time not less than the remainder of the ECS Warranty Period prior to the first scheduled replacement point for such emissions-related part. - 3d.
+Any emissions-related part repaired or replaced under the ECS Warranty, shall be warranted for the remainder of the ECS Warranty Period prior to the first scheduled replacement point for such emissions-related part. - 3d.
 Repair or replacement of any warranted, emissions-related part under this ECS Warranty shall be performed at no charge to the owner at a CPE Authorized Service Outlet. - 3e.
 The owner shall not be charged for diagnostic labor which leads to the determination that a part covered by the ECS Warranty is in fact defective, provided that such diagnostic work is performed at a CPE Authorized Service Outlet. - 3f.
 CPE shall pay for covered emissions warranty repairs at non-authorized service outlets under the following circumstances: - i.
 The service is required in a population center with a population over 100,000 according to U.S. Census 2000 without a CPE Authorized Service Outlet AND - ii.
 The service is required more than 100 miles from a CPE Authorized Service Outlet.
 The 100 mile limitation does not apply in the following states: Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, Nebraska, Nevada, New Mexico, Oregon, Texas, Utah and Wyoming. - 3g.
 CPE shall be liable for damages to other original engine components or approved modifications proximately caused by a failure under warranty of an emission-related part covered by the ECS Warranty. - 3h.
-Throughout the ECS Warranty Period, CPE must maintain a supply of warranted emission-related parts sufficient to meet the expected demand for such emission-related parts and must obtain additional parts if that supply is exhausted. - 3i.
-Any CPE Authorized and approved emission-related replacement part that do not increase the exhaust or evaporative emissions of the engine or emissions control system may be used in the performance of any ECS Warranty maintenance or repair and will be provided without charge to the owner.
+Throughout the ECS Warranty Period, CPE shall maintain a supply of warranted exhaust and evaporative emission-related parts sufficient to meet the expected demand for such exhaust and evaporative emission-related parts. - 3i.
+Any CPE Authorized and approved emission-related replacement part may be used in the performance of any ECS Warranty maintenance or repair and will be provided without charge to the owner.
 Such use shall not reduce CPE's warranty obligation. - 3j.
 Unapproved add-on or modified parts may not be used to modify or repair a CPE engine.
 Such use voids this ECS Warranty and shall be sufficient grounds for disallowing an ECS Warranty claim.
 CPE shall not be liable hereunder for failures of any warranted parts of a CPE engine caused by the use of such an unapproved add-on or modified part.